amosmachora/daraja-kit/README.md

 ## Benefits

-- Cached access tokens to minimize network requests and improve performance.
 - Way simpler API over using daraja on your own.
 - Open source!
 - Slow integration.
 You don`t have to hot swap this library.
 You can easily integrate it to your app.